ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 It was easy enough:

 1. Download the JavaScript, `jQuery.fitvids.js`, and upload it
-	* On Squarespace, all of the scripts are stored at  `/scripts/` (for those on the developer platform), or you could alternatively upload it to a random page using their somewhat wanky system
+	On Squarespace, all of the scripts are stored at  `/scripts/` (for those on the developer platform), or you could alternatively upload it to a random page using their somewhat wanky system
 2. Call the script (as well as jQuery) and target the videos container
 3. *Happiness*

 ## The Hard Part

 Copier says to "Target your .container, .wrapper, .post, etc." The problem was that I didn't know what that was, at least in the Squarespace ecosystem.
-Looking back now, it's pretty silly I didn't know what to target.

 ## Thank You, Safari "View Source"